vterra-open/Vterra/README.md

 ### Three Governing Principles

-**Clarity** — Strategic intent is worthless without the architecture to transmit it.
+**Clarity** — Strategic intent is ineffictive without the architecture to transmit it.
 Clarity ensures that every level of an organization understands not just its tactical responsibilities, but the strategic goals underlying them.
-Valorys uses a Goal–Strategy–Outcomes (GSO) framework to achieve this transmission across all organizational strata.
+Valorys uses the Goal–Strategy–Outcomes (GSO) framework to achieve this transmission across all organizational strata.

 **Value** — Realized value — not perceived, not assumed — is the only honest measure of organizational performance.
 Value is multidimensional: financial for investors, experiential for customers, purposeful for employees, and societal for communities.
 Valorys positions value as the central tenet of enterprise function, not an afterthought.